 OK, so this only really happens on social media, thankfully, but you know when you post something on Instagram or Facebook, and someone leaves a lengthy comment in a language you don’t speak?
 And then someone ELSE comes along and responds to them, also in that language?
 Like, what’s the etiquette on that?
 Are you supposed to just ignore the fact that they’re talking about you on your own page?
 Are you supposed to put the comment through Google Translate or something, even although you know it’ll translate an entire paragraph of text as “Bang is crap,”* or something similarly nonsensical?
 WHAT?

-(*Actual translation by the automatic captions on You Tube of something Max said in.
+(*Actual translation by the automatic captions on You Tube of something Max said in one of his videos .
 I mean, I know he’s only two, but ‘BANG IS CRAP?’
 WHAT?)

 Respond to my Instagram Story with emojis only